mszinte/pRF3T7T/README.md

 ## Pre-processing
 1. run mriqc on mesocentre using _mri_analysis/preproc/mriqc_sbatch.py_
-1. run fmriprep on mesocentre using _mri_analysis/preproc/fmriprep_sbatch.py_
+2. run fmriprep on mesocentre using _mri_analysis/preproc/fmriprep_sbatch.py_ (Note: for sub-02 I used 6 dof instead of 12)
+3. [sub-02] cut the brain using _preproc/.py_ and flatten it using _preproc/.py_
 3. run pybest (modified repo to save niftis) to high pass filter and denoised the data with _/preproc/pybest_sbatch.py_
 4. copy files in pp_data and average task runs (including leave-one-out procedure) together with _preproc/preproc_end.py_
 5. Import in pycortex with _preproc/pycortex_import.py_